 If you are insured under the Medical Services Plan of BC (MSP), the majority of costs incurred as a result of a hospital visit will be covered by this insurance.
 Costs that are not covered by MSP are billed to the patient directly.
 These uninsured costs include:

 If you believe you have received a bill in error and have MSP coverage, call us immediately with your Care Card number.

 Uninsured Costs Payable by Patient

 If you request and are given a semi or private room, you (or your extended benefits) will be billed for the room at the appropriate room rate.
-If you have any questions, please visit our preparing for a hospital stay page.

-Stays in hospital while awaiting residential care
+Stays in hospital while awaiting long term care

 If it is determined that you no longer require acute care services and are discharged, but refuse to leave you will be billed at the current ward rate set by the BC Ministry of Health for each night you remain in the hospital.

-Supplies, or miscellaneous charges, include but are not limited to – crutches, casts, splints, non-standard inter-ocular lenses, and non-standard hip or knee implants.
+Supplies, or miscellaneous charges, include but are not limited to – crutches, casts, splints, non-standard intraocular lenses, and non-standard hip or knee implants.
 These items are not covered by B.C. provincial health care and are items that are billable to the patient.
 We do not bill extended plans for these charges.

 The Medical Services Plan of BC (MSP) covers tests that are medically required.
 Some tests are only covered if you meet the medical requirements.
 If you do not meet these requirements, you will be billed.